 - Your team members are task interdependent i.e. they might be working on the same tasks or the work they carry out is affected by what others do.

 - You want to build a sense of “team”.

 - You want people to learn about the business together.

 - You want everyone to see where the team is at with each project or with work as a whole.

 Going onto an online space to share what you have done can seem like a lot of extra hard work.
 However, it can save time and energy and those dreaded emails.
 It also gives team members freedom, as it gives them a place where they can send information and therefore need not always be contactable in case someone wants something from them.
 This is especially useful when team members go on holiday (yes, they should be on holiday just like people in co-located teams) or sick leave.

-To give you an example right at the other end of the spectrum, the person leading the other team I’m working with, is actively searching at the moment for online collaboration tools that will help us to develop a series of workshops and help us all stay connected.
-Even though I know the individuals in this team less well than those in my previous example, I feel like there is more of a sense of team, even if it's just because when I log onto the online space, I see all our five faces together.
+To give you an example right at the other end of the spectrum, the person leading the other team I’m working with is actively searching at the moment for online collaboration tools that will help us to develop a series of workshops and help us all stay connected.
+Even though I know the individuals in this team less well than those in the other team, I feel more connected to them, even if it's just because when I log onto the online space, I see all our five faces together.

 So, my questions to you are:

 - Do you feel like the way in which you are communicating with your team right now is working?

 - What would you like less of?
 What would you like more of?